kaan-keskin/introduction-to-docker/Part3.md

 <img src=".\images\DockerNetwork5.png" style="width:75%; height: 75%;">

 Docker ships with several built-in drivers, known as native drivers or *local drivers*.
 On Linux they include; bridge, overlay, and macvlan.
 On Windows they include; nat, overlay, transparent, and l2bridge.
-We’ll see how to use some of them later in the chapter.

 3rd-parties can also write Docker network drivers known as *remote drivers* or plugins.
 Weave Net is a popular example and can be downloaded from Docker Hub.

-each driver is in charge of the actual creation and management of all resources on the networks it is responsible for.
+Each driver is in charge of the actual creation and management of all resources on the networks it is responsible for.
 For example, an overlay network called “prod-fe-cuda” will be owned and managed by the overlay driver.
 This means the overlay driver will be invoked for the creation, management, and deletion of all resources on that network.

 In order to meet the demands of complex highly-ﬂuid environments, libnetwork allows multiple network drivers to be active at the same time.
 This means your Docker environment can sport a wide range of heterogeneous networks.